tdg5/blog_snippets/lib/blog_snippets/articles/building_your_first_pry_plugin/README.md

 ## Integrating with Pry

-As we've uncovered so far, there are two primary mechanisms for Pry plugins to integrate with Pry: either by adding commands to the Pry shell and/or by registering callbacks into the read-eval-print loop.
-Seeing as everyone should be fairly familiar with what a Pry command is, we begin there.
+As we've uncovered so far, there are three primary mechanisms for Pry plugins to integrate with Pry: by using the customization API, by adding commands to the Pry shell and/or by registering callbacks into the read-eval-print loop or session life-cycle.
+Since many of the configurables exposed by Pry's customization API are intended for manipulation from a user's `.pryrc` file, let's start there to get a better feeling for what can be accomplished via simple configuration and what is better suited to a more fully-featured plugin.

+### Pry's customization API

 ### Commands and the pry command system